top of page

 Meniscal Injuries:

-• Differentiation from PFPS: Meniscal injuries often present with mechanical symptoms such as locking, catching, or a sense of giving way.
-The pain is typically more localized and may increase with direct pressure over the joint line.
+• Key Difference: Meniscal injuries often cause mechanical symptoms like knee locking, catching, or a feeling that the knee might give way.
+Pain is usually more localized and can worsen with pressure on the joint.

-• Also known as jumper's knee, this condition involves inflammation of the patellar tendon, which connects the kneecap to the shinbone.
-Patellar tendinitis can cause anterior knee pain similar to PFPS[10].
+Patellar tendinitis involves inflammation of the patellar tendon, which connects the kneecap to the shinbone.
+It causes anterior knee pain, much like PFPS.

 Osteoarthritis (OA):

-• OA is a degenerative joint disease that can affect the knee.
-It can cause pain, stiffness, and functional impairment, resembling PFPS[10].
+OA is a degenerative joint disease that can affect the knee, causing pain, stiffness, and reduced function—symptoms that may mimic PFPS.

-• Differentiation from PFPS: OA often affects older individuals and is typically associated with morning stiffness that improves with activity.
-Radiographic imaging can provide definitive evidence of OA, showing joint space narrowing, osteophyte formation, and subchondral sclerosis.
+• Key Difference: OA is more common in older individuals and is often associated with morning stiffness that improves with movement.
+X-rays can confirm OA by showing joint space narrowing and other degenerative changes.

 Treatment & Exercise